ServerMod/SCPDiscord/README.md

 SCPDiscord links features from your SCP:SL server console to Discord channels, such as printing out server events to Discord and using server commands through Discord.
 It is incredibly customisable as you can read more about below.

+**Note: While keeping the plugin and bot on different devices is not supported (as that leads me to become everyone's network IT support) it is possible to connect between different devices.
+If you do so make sure only the server the plugin is running on is allowed to connect to the bot using your firewall.
+The bot is made to be used internally on the same device/network as the plugin so there is no authentication of messages.**

 ## Features:

 * Ability to log any ServerMod event to Discord.
 All are optional and can be toggled individually.